$3,100,000Pressure sore death

 Signs of Nursing Home Abuse and Neglect

 Not all abuse has physical signs you’ll see immediately.
+Family members play a crucial role in identifying and addressing signs of abuse in nursing homes.
 Knowing what to look for in nursing home settings is essential for anyone who has a family member or loved one in a nursing home.

 Physical Signs